Your free business.com+ membership unlocks exclusive tech deals and advisor support

 We recommend Nextiva for …

-• E-commerce businesses that want a one-vendor solution for managing reviews, social media and voice communications.
+• E-commerce businesses looking for one platform to manage reviews, social media and voice communications.

-• Sales and support teams that need multichannel tools, like advanced routing, live chat and shared inboxes to handle a growing volume of requests.
+• Sales and support teams that need multichannel tools, like call routing, live chat and shared inboxes to handle higher volumes.

 We don’t recommend Nextiva for …

-• Businesses that need native integrations with productivity, marketing and collaboration tools.
+• Businesses that rely heavily on native integrations with productivity, marketing or collaboration tools.

 Did you find this content helpful?